lquixada/cross-fetch/README.md

 #### Why not isomorphic-fetch?

 My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) but it has this [bug](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) that prevents it from running in a react native environment.
-It seems it will never be fixed since the author hasn't been committing for more than a year.
+It seems unlikely to be fixed since there haven't been any new commits to it since 2016.
 That means dependencies are outdated as well.

 #### Why polyfill might not be a good idea?